coherence-community/coherence-demo/README.md

    The Coherence cluster comprises of 2 roles:

    * storage - contains the storage-enabled tier which stores application data
-   * http - contains a stroage-disabled http server which serves the application
+   * http - contains a storage-disabled http server which serves the application

    Create a file called `demo-cluster.yaml` containing the following: